 Get Started Today

-We are committed to our Catholic values and helping our schools, faculty and students prosper through God's word.
+We are committed to our Catholic values and helping our community prosper through God's word.
 Celebrating His love for us through physical movement and prayer.Register

 What our members are saying about Prayer Motion

 "It helped me 'pray through' some of my own stress.
 I think prayer motion can help people to take a moment and think, reflect and in turn, be at peace."

 Rooted in fifth-century Benedictine Monastic prayer

 The material in this program is steeped in Catholic teaching and designed to be used in the Catholic schools.
 Most of the prayers and blessings come from Sacred Scripture including the weekly Responsorial Psalms, the Beatitudes, the Lord’s Prayer as well as the Chaplet of Divine Mercy, the Guardian Angel Prayer, the Suscipe of St. Ignatius of Loyola, God Bless America and many, many more.

 Prayer Motion is an innovative program that incorporates prayer gestures with movement and music.
 Prayer Motion founder, Dr. Anne Borik, initially developed the program to help her grandmother recover from a stroke.
 Leveraging her background as a Board Certified Medical Physician, Exercise Physiologist and martial artist, Dr. Borik was able to create a system that actively engages the human spirit.
 Voted one of Arizona's Top Docs, Dr. Borik is actively involved in the program's continued research and development.

 Prayer Motion is a great way to memorize prayers and scripture.
 It is an effective tool to quiet the chatter in your brain that often gets in the way of staying focused and productive.